Garrett-DDLong/AnsibleTest/README.md

 ## <div id="AWX Install">AWX Install</div>

-If on mac can use the bash file locaed in `/install/installMac` Run this with 'bash startAWX.sh'
+If on mac can use the bash file locaed in `/install/installMac` Run this with `bash startAWX.sh`

 AWX will be containerized in this repo soon but is not yet.
 Look to awx-operator to install in your spesific os: https://github.com/ansible/awx-operator#purpose